 - Myth: Dyslexia is a medical diagnosis.

-Fact: Phonemic awareness is only necessary when learning to read and spell and involves using an alphabet code.
+Fact: Phonemic awareness is only necessary when learning to read and spell, which involves using an alphabet code.
 Research has shown that this aptitude is not acquired often in children.
 Usually, students need systematic phonics instruction in order to become proficient in reading and processing.
 Some people find this ability to learn how to recognize and manipulate phonemes more difficult than others due to normal genetic variation, rather than a brain weakness.
 (Source: dyslexics.org.uk)

 - Myth: fMRI brain scan studies show that dyslexics’ brains work differently from those of non-dyslexics.